aws-samples/aws-saas-factory-dynamic-policy-generation/README.md

 aws s3 cp cognito-lambda-example/cognito-user-role-bootstrap.yml s3://$BUCKET
 ```

 (4) Deploy the template using CloudFormation.
-You will need to enter the S3 Bucket you uploaded to above, and well as
+You will need to enter the S3 Bucket you uploaded to above, as well as
-a name for a new multi-tenant S3 bucket, and DynamoDB table named employee we will create for testing.
+a name for a new multi-tenant S3 bucket, and a name for a DynamoDB table we will create for testing.
 You may find the AWS Console more convenient than the command line.
 Remember the stack name you choose, you'll need
 it in the next step.